7 Things Science Says About Clitoral Orgasms

 5. Clitoris Size Matters

-6. The Clitoral Orgasm Is Stronger Than A Man’s Orgasm
+6. A Clitoral Orgasm Is Stronger Than A Penile Orgasm

-Although trying to compare the two is, technically, impossible, if we go by nerve endings, then it’s safe to say women have it in the bag when it comes to pleasure.
+Although trying to compare the two is technically, impossible, if we go by nerve endings, then it’s safe to say people with clitorises have it in the bag when it comes to pleasure.
 The clitoris has 8,000 nerve endings (or more!), twice the amount of nerve endings in the head of a penis.

 7. You Can Run Out Of Clitoral Orgasms